Metaverse-AI-Lab-THU/Den-SOFT/README.md

 ## Download instructions

-The [HIDIVE-6D dataset](https://fb-baas-f32eacb9-8abb-11eb-b2b8-4857dd089e15.s3.amazonaws.com/EyefulTower/index.html) is hosted on Google Drive, and can be explored with any browser or downloaded with standard software, such as [wget](https://www.gnu.org/software/wget/) or [curl](https://curl.se/).
+The [Den-SOFT dataset](https://fb-baas-f32eacb9-8abb-11eb-b2b8-4857dd089e15.s3.amazonaws.com/EyefulTower/index.html) is hosted on Google Drive, and can be explored with any browser or downloaded with standard software, such as [wget](https://www.gnu.org/software/wget/) or [curl](https://curl.se/).

 ## Data Organization